 How Social Security Would Be Affected By A Government Shutdown

-Fortunately, the Social Security Administration (SSA) is one of the government agencies that has put together detailed contingency plans, outlining the services that it would continue (and pause) in the event of a shutdown.
-In their letter to the Office of Management and Budget (OMB), the agency advised that:
+Fortunately, the Social Security Administration (SSA) is one of the government agencies that has put together detailed contingency plans outlining the services that it would continue (and pause) in case of a shutdown.
+In their missive laying out its plan the agency said:

-“We will continue activities critical to our direct-service operations and those needed to ensure accurate and timely payment of benefits.”
+“We will continue activities critical to our direct-service operations and those needed to ensure accurate and timely payment of benefits.
+We will cease activities not directly related to the accurate and timely payment of benefits or not critical to our direct-service operations.”

 Sign up for Kiplinger’s Free E-Newsletters